 Pay what you would typically, plus a little extra.

 Our menu will change as often as the seasons.
 It is a mix of healthy and hearty meals to accommodate the foodies in the neighborhood while also remembering this may be the only meal some of our guests eat all day.

-All american beef topped with cheddar cheese on a toasted bun.
+Texas beef topped with fried haystack onions, aged white cheddar, and a stone fruit BBQ sauce on a toasted house-baked bun.
 Served with crispy potatoes.
-Add house-cured bacon.

 Macaroni and Cheese